mapawel/fullstack-app-boilerplate/README.md

 ### How to use:
 1. Clone this repo.
-2. In the root project folder (most outer one) run npm command ```npm run all-deps-install``` to install all dependencies in all folders necessary.
+2. In the root project folder (most outer one) run npm command ```npm run ecosystem-init``` to install all dependencies in all folders necessary and install husky.
 3. **Now you need to have DOCKER on your machine installed, then to run app for development: ```docker-compose up -d```.**
 4. Now the app is listening in the watch mode on ports 3005 (API), 3000 (React SPA) and 8080 (Adminer).
 5. To stop app: ```docker compose down```.